ValentinGuigon/cookiecutter-neuro-research-project/README.md

 * The block that uses octave requires octave GNU installed, on path and working
 * The block that uses matlab engine requires to call the appropriate python version by first setting up an install
 * If no solution work, execute `init/init.m` by hand

+# Project Structure
+This structure is adapted from the TIER protocol 4.0 (https://www.projecttier.org/tier-protocol/protocol-4-0/root/).
+Each folder and subfolder has to have a descriptive and meaningful name, contains the files that are supposed to be in there, and a readme file documents the content of each.

+{{dir_name}}/
+    ├── LICENSE
+    ├── README.md          <- Top-level README for people using this project.
+{%- if cookiecutter.create_author_file == 'yes' %}
+    ├── AUTHORS.md         <- Author information.
+{%- endif %}
+    |
+    ├── .gitattributes     <- Set-up the directory.
+    ├── .gitignore         <- Set-up the directory and tells Git which files to ignore.
+    ├── .gitkeep           <- Set-up the directory and tells Git to keep the folder when empty.
+    |
+{%- if cookiecutter.include_matlab == 'yes' %}
+    ├── {{dir_name}}.prj  <- MATLAB project.
+{%- endif %}
+    |
+{%- if cookiecutter.include_r == 'yes' %}
+    ├── {{dir_name}}.Rprj <- R project.
+    ├── .Rhistory          <- R history.
+    ├── .Rprofile          <- R profile.
+    ├── renv.lock          <- Lock for R renv.
+{%- endif %}
+    |
+    ├── data/
+    │   ├── raw            <- Data files initially obtained or constructed at the beginning of the project.
+    |   ├── intermediate   <- Data created at some point in the processing of the data that need to be saved temporarily.
+    │   ├── processed      <- Data cleaned and processed.
+    │   ├── stimuli        <- Data on experiment stimuli.
+    │   └── README.md      <- Information on data sources and retrieval.
+    |
+    ├── documents/
+    │   ├── reports        <- Reports on analyses, such as html output from notebooks.
+    │   └── README.md      <- Information on reports.
+    |
+{%- if cookiecutter.include_matlab == 'yes' %}
+    ├── matlab_toolboxes/  <- A place for 3rd party MATLAB toolboxes.
+    │   ├── toolbox/
+    │   └── get_toolbox.sh <- Script to download toolboxes.
+    |   └── README.md      <- Information on toolboxes.
+{%- endif %}
+    |
+    ├── output/            <- Saved figures, tables and other outputs generated during analysis.
+{%- if cookiecutter.include_r == 'yes' %}
+    │   ├── R_environments <- Contains R environments, output by .R files and input of .Rmd files.
+{%- endif %}
+    │   ├── figures        <- Contains figures presented in the Journal Article.
+    │   ├── supplementary  <- Contains figures presented in the Supplementary Materials.
+    │   └── README.md      <- Information on data outputs and about scripts that produce them.
+    |
+    ├── playground/        <- Playground prior to Abstraction and Refactoring data manipulation into Scripts │   ├── data
+    │   ├── notebooks
+    │   ├── outputs
+    │   ├── scripts
+    │   └── README.md
+    |
+{%- if cookiecutter.include_r == 'yes' %}
+    ├── renv/              <- R renv to restore a snapshot of R environment containing installed packages with versioning.
+Executed by R `renv::activate()`
+    │   ├── activate.R
+    │   ├── settings.json
+    │   └── README.md      <- Information on the snapshot of libraries.
+{%- endif %}
+    |
+{%- if cookiecutter.include_matlab == 'yes' %}
+    ├── resources/project/ <- Contains the MATLAB project
+    │   └── ...
+{%- endif %}
+    │
+    ├── scripts/           <- Jupyter notebooks, MATLAB code and anything else that constitutes analysis.
+    │   ├── extraction     <- Preprocessing scripts that extract data from raw files for processing.
+    │   ├── processing     <- Scripts that transform extracted data files into processed data files.
+    │   ├── analysis       <- Scripts that produce the results, such as figures, tables and statistics.
+    │   ├── reporting      <- Scripts that produce the reports on the results.
+    │   ├── src            <- Source scripts used across scripts, such as models, utilities, packages.
+    │   ├── supplementary  <- Scripts that produce the results present in the Supplementary Materials.
+    │   └── README.md      <- Any information about the analysis, such as execution order.
+    │
+    ├── stimuli/           <- Contains the stimuli
+    │   └── ...
+    |
+    ├── init/           <- Contains the init scripts
+{%- if cookiecutter.include_python == 'yes' %}
+    │   ├── __init__.py    <- Initiate a python package.
+    │   └── module.py      <- A Python module.
+{%- endif %}
+    |
+{%- if cookiecutter.include_matlab == 'yes' %}
+    │   └── init.m         <- Initiate a MATLAB environment.
+{%- endif %}
+    |
+{%- if cookiecutter.include_r == 'yes' %}
+    │   └──  init.R         <- Initiate a R environment.
+{%- endif %}
+    |